Intimacy From the Inside Out: A New Path to Connection in Couples Therapy

 What to expect from IFIO therapy

 IFIO is structured but deeply individualized.
-Couples can expect:

 The benefits of IFIO for couples